themonk911/whereshouldilive/README.md

 ## About

 'Where Should I Live' was developed at the 2017 Australian GovHack.
+Visit our official [hackerspace](https://2017.hackerspace.govhack.org/project/where-should-i-live).